This page is under construction and subject to change.

 H5Fdelete and Changes to the Virtual File Layer (VFL) (RFC)

 With the new virtual object layer (VOL), HDF5 "files" can map to arbitrary storage schemes such as object stores and relational database tables.
 The data created by these implementations may be inconvenient for a user to remove without a detailed knowledge of the storage scheme.
-The proposed H5Fdelete() call gives VOL connector authors the ability to add connector-specific delete code to their connectors so that users can remove these "files" without detailed knowledge of the storage scheme.
+The H5Fdelete() API was introduced to give VOL connector authors the ability to add connector-specific delete code to their connectors so that users can remove these "files" without detailed knowledge of the storage scheme.

 Since HDF5 storage can differ among the virtual file drivers, changes had to be made so that each Virtual File Driver (VFD) could have its own driver-specific cleanup code.